Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

-We’re very excited to present our newest Featured Client, Christopher Kuhl!
+We’re very excited to present our Featured Client, Christopher Kuhl!
 Christopher Kuhl has mastered the economy of language.
 Each of his poems is short, concise, and razor-sharp.
 In perfectly controlled stanzas, usually of three to four lines, he effortlessly conveys a wide spectrum of emotions and evokes crystal-clear images, proving his ability to achieve unforgettable results with a minimum of words.
 Christopher’s work has appeared in many literary magazines, including Alabama Literary Review, Schuylkill Valley Journal of the Arts, and Prairie Schooner, and he is definitely a poet you’ll want to follow.
 Click to watch his video.

 In Christopher Kuhl’s Own Words

 I would like to thank the Writer’s Relief staff, all of whom I know only by email and the occasional phone call.
 Without them, I would have to sacrifice precious writing time to the tedious, exhausting process of submission.
 Writer’s Relief does the heavy lifting, leaving me free to write and experiment (lots of that lately); the two-month submission deadlines keeps me comfortably at the grindstone.
 It’s also nice to know that there is someone out there who doesn’t know me but cares enough about my poetry to “get it out there.”
 I’d be a drained, blithering idiot without their services, their kindnesses, and their genuine belief in the quality of my work.
 Thanks, everybody, thank you.
 Shalom.